nairadithya/website/src/content/blog/gradesheet.md

 ---
-title: So You Lost Your Amrita Gradesheet
+title: So, You Lost Your Amrita Gradesheet
 description: A guide for the absent-minded.
 date: 2026-08-05
 ---